ER812/Petfinder-Project/README.md

 - Find and use external api.
 - Render random image on landing.
-- Allow user to choose error code from dropdown menu.
+- Allow user to choose breeds from dropdown menu.

 #### PostMVP

-- Add second API to connect users with adoptable pets.
+- Add second search function to match user and pet by location.
 - Add personalized adoption message with specific pet names e.g. "Cody is available for adoption today!"

 ## Project Schedule